‘Freedom day’

 Why are we waiting?
 Seats you can’t sit on

-I’ve mostly avoided public transport and the public in general since March however in the last couple of weeks I’ve made my first trip south and back and used trains again.
-I know I’ve blogged about the difficulties of using public transport as a disabled person before but travelling during a global pandemic with social distancing measures makes it harder.
+I’ve mostly avoided public transport and the public in general since March; however, in the last couple of weeks, I’ve made my first trip south and back and used trains again.
+I know I’ve blogged about the difficulties of using public transport as a disabled person before, but travelling during a global pandemic with social distancing measures makes it harder.

-The problem is people who need to sit down and especially those in need of a priority seat are at a disadvantage, the majority of priority seats on buses are not in use, non disabled people** sitting in the seats nearest the doors on the trains force disabled people to walk down to train or stand and a lack of benches at stations again forces standing or sitting on the floor which is dirty and unpleasant even when there isn’t an increased health risks, despite wearing a hidden disabilities sunflower lanyard, a please offer me a seat and wrestling with a suitcase and mobility aids people still seemed still seemed oblivious to my existence (I don’t like asking in case someone is disabled).
+The problem is that people who need to sit down, and especially those in need of a priority seat, are at a disadvantage.
+The majority of priority seats on buses are not in use, non disabled people sitting in the seats nearest the doors on the trains force disabled people to walk down the train or stand and a lack of benches at stations again forces standing or sitting on the floor, which is dirty and unpleasant, even when there aren’t increased health risks.

 A light green lanyard with small sunflowers printed on it